HubPages is a one-of-a-kind online community of writers, editors, artists, and everyday enthusiasts sharing expertise

-- Include subtitles that are other search terms related to your topic
+- Use subtitles that include other search terms related to your topic.

 - Find a balance between a readable, natural title and one that incorporates a long-tail search term.

 - Build trust with your readers and search engines by using good keyword practices: Don't stuff keywords in your text/title only for search engines; don't bold keywords in your text; don't write about a topic just because it's a hot keyword—write about a topic because you are passionate about it!

-Write for your readers, not search engines, but increase your chances of being found via search by creating a specific title that could be a search query around your topic.
+Write for your readers, not search engines, but increase your chances of being found via search by creating a specific title that could be a search query for your topic.

 Three Tips for Long-Tail Topics

 Here are some suggestions to get the most of those long-tail searches, which can really add up.

-1. Go in-depth on a specific subject - instead of rehashing the same general information presented by millions of other webpages, pick a specific area and share information that is unique and interesting.
+- Go in-depth on a specific subject.
+Instead of rehashing the same general information presented by millions of other webpages, pick a specific area and share information that is unique and interesting.

-2. Create additional Hubs around your topic and become an expert in the field - break your topic down into multiple in-depth niche Hubs and own the entire overall subject.
+- Create additional articles on your topic and become an expert in the field.
+Break your topic down into multiple in-depth niche articles and own the entire overall subject.

-3. Write about content that doesn't exist yet - research a topic online and if it isn't covered or isn't covered well, this is a great chance for you to own that niche and topic.
-Before you write your Hub, type your title into Google and see what shows up.
-If your search yields results featuring large sites that have completely exhausted the topic, either choose another topic or make your Hub more niche.
+- Write about content that doesn't exist yet.
+Research a topic online, and if it isn't covered or isn't covered well, this is a great chance for you to own that niche and topic.
+Before you write your article, type your title into Google and see what shows up.
+If your search yields results featuring large sites that have completely exhausted the topic, either choose another topic or make your article more niche.